Nature NL is excited to share our new scavenger hunt-style nature bingo game, SPRINGO!

 In addition to being a fun way to get outside, SPRINGO! also helps remind us that many of our province’s flora and fauna are vulnerable to the effects of climate change, both directly and indirectly, through temperature increase or shifting habitats.
 Keep an eye out for those red “vulnerable” squares that indicate you’ve found an animal or plant species that may be facing challenges adapting to climate change, or one that depends on other species which may become scarce or otherwise difficult to access.

-There are two ways to play SPRINGO!
-Submit your winning cards before June 15, 2020 to be entered into our prize draw.
+Playing is simple!
+Submit your winning cards before June 14th, 2021 to be entered into our prize draw.

 What’s on our SPRINGO! cards — what are we looking for this spring?